privy-open-source/design-system/src/styleguide/check-radio/index.md

     </template>
   </Checkbox>
 </div>
-<Caption class="!text-subtle">Usage: This option selection is the complete example.
+<Caption class="!text-subtle dark:!text-dark-subtle">Usage: This option selection is the complete example.
 There is icon, title text, and subtitle.
 Usually used when the option require the most clear context, so it’s require to show icon/image, title, and subtitle.</Caption>

 #### Title Text and subtitle
 <div class="py-4">